 Principle Findings

 This study aimed to explore the views of pwMS and clinicians on UL impairment associated with MS and the potential role of VR as a rehabilitation approach to address this impairment.
 The discussion will focus on the combined findings from the two groups of participants; pwMS and clinicians (Figure 2).
-The findings agree with previous studies, that pwMS commonly have UL impairments which impact on function, including problems with dexterity and ADLs, which leads to loss of meaningful activities [24-26].
+This figure is a visual representation of the principle findings, based on the higher number of responses assigned, which should inform the development of VR application and interventions aiming to improve UL function for pwMS, and how VR could tackle challenges of existing UL exercise raised by clinicians and pwMS in this study.
+The findings agree with previous studies, that pwMS commonly have UL impairments which impact on function, including problems with dexterity and ADLs, which leads to loss of meaningful activities [26-28].
 Despite UL difficulties, UL exercise was neglected due to e.g. MS symptoms such as fatigue, lack of motivation and dislike of exercise and the challenges for clinicians of time constraints and finding appropriate therapies that were not childlike or boring.
-Lack of focus on UL rehabilitation has been reported previously in MS [9] and in other long term neurological conditions such as stroke [27].
+Lack of focus on UL rehabilitation has been reported previously in MS [9] and in other long term neurological conditions such as stroke [29].
 The progressive and unpredictable nature of MS was raised by both groups and consequently clinicians raised the importance of setting realistic expectations with therapy; sometimes focusing on maintenance of function sometimes rather than improvement.

 Both groups (pwMS and clinicians) were optimistic about the use of VR and believed VR could be a solution to their exercise challenges.
 Positive comments including avoiding travelling, being accessible, and being engaging or fun addressed the identified barriers for UL rehabilitation.
-This concurs with previous VR studies [28, 29] and specifically in UL rehabilitation in MS, with a recent home based, feasibility study using the Oculus Quest 2 VR headset in which participants described VR as fun, interesting and innovative [30].
-Participants in the study by Kamm et al [30] suggested adding difficulty levels and scoring to their exercises, competitive elements previously described to be motivating by pwMS using non-immersive exercise games delivered through the Nintendo Wii [31].
+This concurs with previous VR studies [30, 31] and specifically in UL rehabilitation in MS, with a recent home based, feasibility study using the Oculus Quest 2 VR headset in which participants described VR as fun, interesting and innovative [32].
+Participants in the study by Kamm et al [32] suggested adding difficulty levels and scoring to their exercises, competitive elements previously described to be motivating by pwMS using non-immersive exercise games delivered through the Nintendo Wii [33].
 In the present study both groups were especially positive regarding the immersive approach of the Oculus Quest.
-Participants thought the escapism properties and visualization of movements could potentially ‘disguise exercise’ which may occur with the ‘fun’ element of VR reducing the perception of exertion during exercise [32], therefore encouraging more UL therapy.
+Participants thought the escapism properties and visualization of movements could potentially ‘disguise exercise’ which may occur with the ‘fun’ element of VR reducing the perception of exertion during exercise [34], therefore encouraging more UL therapy.